abhisheknishant138/arm-learning-paths/content/install-guides/aws_key.md

 multitool_install_part: false   # Set to true if a sub-page of a multi-page article, else false
 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---

-Before moving ahead make sure that AWS CLI is installed in your local sysytem.
-To install AWS CLI, follow this [documentation](/install-guides/aws-cli).

 In this section you will see how to gernerate Access keys.
 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS.